saolsen/jarvis/README.md

 The first main steps that need to be accomplished before anything else can be done.

-* Get cmuSphinx working well in clojure.
+* Get Sphinx4 working well in clojure.
 * Capture audio from javascript and send it to the server in a form that can be used by cmuSphinx.